User1334/VibeBar/README.md

 ### Dynamic Covers

 If you enable dynamic album covers, VibeBar will check for the [loon](https://github.com/ungive/loon) proxy.
-- If not found, you’ll be prompted to install it.
+- If *loon* is not bundled, you’ll be prompted to install it.
 - Installation may require Homebrew or a direct Go-based build.
+- VibeBar itself does **not** ship loon — it only provides a helper script that builds loon directly from its [official repository](https://github.com/ungive/loon) by **ungive**.

 ---